 A week after the midmorning FISH cheer incident, the Dean of Men had summoned to his office one of the disc jockeys.
 The DJ sat where the Dean pointed.
 Still without a word, the Dean leaned forward and pressed the play button.
 It was a recording of a public service announcement followed by a live station identification.
 Both are FCC requirements.
 “WRVG is the Radio Voice of Georgetown College,” said the recorded voice of the DJ.
 “Located in the heart of the Bluegrass, Georgetown is a small Christian college for small Christians.”

-After a mild rebuke for making light fun of small Christians, it was agreed I would behave better as a DJ.
+After a mild rebuke for making light fun of small Christians, it was agreed I would behave better as a radio DJ.
 I did not promise to behave better in my other on-campus jobs as photographer, bus driver, dorm counselor, and Dean’s Assistant, nor in my off-campus work as a motel desk clerk out on the highway, a seasonal tobacco field hand, and the janitor who swept out the Ford dealership every Saturday morning.